DanielWill-Baggs/no-gains-club/README.md

 ---

-## Showcase Video
+## Showcase

-Watch a demo of the webpage in action:
+~~watch a demo of the webpage in action:~~

+As the file is too big to embed here, feel free to view the showcase video at the following path:

+"./public/NGC Showcase Video.mp4"

 <video width="100%" controls>
   <source src="../no-gains-club/public/NGC Showcase Video.mp4" type="video/mp4">